tytydraco/yessleep/out/I_was_hired_as_a_security_guard_to_protect_a_steel_mill_What_happened_there_should_be_made_public_PART_ONE.md

-After a week passed, we got another hire to come in and patrol with me and Ray on the night shifts only.
+After a week passed, we got another hire to come in and patrol with me and Ray on the night shifts only because we needed to do active rounds outside at night now.
 He was a shorter middle-aged guy, really quiet but did his job well and his name was Jeff.
 I never got any other information about him, but this is around the time where things started to get for lack of a better term; scary.

 &#x200B;